mbowyer17/BlasterMultiplayer/README.md

  ### [Vimeo Demonstration](https://vimeo.com/899241463)

 <h2>Description</h2>
 Blaster Multiplayer incorpates essentials features in a typical Multiplayer Third-Person Shooter, the player will  with basic projectile and hitscan shooting and movement functionality such as running, jumping, and crouching.
-Also includes combat features such as reloading and aiming guns. the weapons that have been used include ARs, pistols, Sniper rifles .
+Also includes combat features such as reloading and aiming guns. the weapons that have been used include ARs, pistols, Sniper rifles, Rocket Launcher and Grenade Launcher.
+This project incorpates a gamemode that tracks the players kills and deaths and displays the winner at the end of the round.
+This project is created following the the guidance of a Online Course, where it has helped with me discover new features of Unreal Engine that I havent discovered before.
 <br />

-<h2>Languages and Utilities Used</h2>
+<h2>Features and Utilities Used</h2>

+- <b>Projectile Weapons</b>
+- <b>Hit Scan Weapons</b>
+- <b>FABIK Animation</b>
-- <b>PowerShell</b>
+- <b>Animation Montages</b>
-- <b>Diskpart</b>
+- <b>Niagara Emitters</b>

-<h2>Environments Used </h2>
+<h2>Technologies Used </h2>

+- <b>C++</b> (21H2)
+- <b>Unreal Engine 5</b> (21H2)
-- <b>Windows 10</b> (21H2)
+- <b>Mixamo </b> (21H2)

-<h2>Program walk-through:</h2>
+<h2>Feature Showcase:</h2>

 <p align="center">
 Launch the utility: <br/>